It’s February guys, so that means it’s Black History Month- but you knew that though.

 I had the pleasure of purchasing a hat from this company, and I was very impressed with the overall process.
 Despite ordering in the middle of a huge sitewide sale, 2 days after I received an email saying that my order was shipped.
 I’d definitely recommend this brand to my fellow readers.

-In the “Shop” selection, there’s not only merch- which I must say is adorable, but also the option to receive graphic design services.
-From logos to business card designs, and even the option to get highlight covers for your Instagram page, SignedSzn has many different tools to help with anyone’s branding needs.
-I had the opportunity to utilize these services (new logo, who dis?), and not only am I satisfied with my new logo, but I also appreciate the quick responses and professionalism exhibited by Ayana.
+In the “Shop” selection, there’s the option receive graphic design and other branding/ marketing services.
+From logos to business card designs, and even the option to get highlight covers for your Instagram page, Signed, A.J. has many different tools to help with anyone’s branding needs.
+I had the opportunity to utilize these services (new logo, who dis?), and not only am I satisfied with my new logo, but I also appreciate the quick responses and professionalism exhibited by Ayanna.